able lecture of the Hon.

 Plans have been furnished for the new temple of the Third Church of Christ, Scientist, which is to be erected at the southeast corner of Washington Boulevard and Leavitt Street.

-An assignment of all right, title, and interest of Mrs.
+assignment of all right, title, and interest of Mrs.

-Ultra-conservatism has never established reforms and never will do so.
+has never established reforms and never will do so.

-The truth of the Scriptural words, "Where two or three are gathered together in my name, there am I in the midst of them," has been so beautifully fulfilled at Macatawa Park, Michigan, during this summer's season, that we cannot longer withhold the good tidings from those whom we know will be glad to hear.
+truth of the Scriptural words, "Where two or three are gathered together in my name, there am I in the midst of them," has been so beautifully fulfilled at Macatawa Park, Michigan, during this summer's season, that we cannot longer withhold the good tidings from those whom we know will be glad to hear.

-A million dollar Polar expedition is now planned by Scientists of Europe, England and Germany uniting in it.
+dollar Polar expedition is now planned by Scientists of Europe, England and Germany uniting in it.

-During the month of August, while their own church was undergoing repairs and redecoration, the congregation of First Church of Christ, Scientist, in St.
+the month of August, while their own church was undergoing repairs and redecoration, the congregation of First Church of Christ, Scientist, in St.

-Had any one predicted five years ago that I would write the following statement, I should have ridiculed the idea.
+any one predicted five years ago that I would write the following statement, I should have ridiculed the idea.

-For several months past Christian Science has been occupying the attention of our people, because of the reports of some wonderful cures being effected through the assistance of Christian Science, which caused your scribe to drop in at a meeting last Wednesday, which happened to be what is called a testimonial meeting.
+several months past Christian Science has been occupying the attention of our people, because of the reports of some wonderful cures being effected through the assistance of Christian Science, which caused your scribe to drop in at a meeting last Wednesday, which happened to be what is called a testimonial meeting.

 A short time ago I received a telegram to come at once to Bowie, Texas, as my sister was not expected to live.